Tom Kepple, Juniata President for 15 Years, to Retire in 2013

 Kepple came to Juniata from the University of the South, where he specialized in overseeing large-scale construction and renovation projects and long-term strategic planning.
 In the 15 years he led Juniata, the college's central campus has been reimagined, renovated and in some cases rebuilt to consolidate arts, sports and classroom instruction around a central quadrangle.
 Among the transformative changes:

 "Over the past decade and a half, the physical look of Juniata and intellectual capital produced by the college has been forever changed for the better and President Kepple has inspired and helped lead that change.
-He has galvanized the entire campus to f
+He has galvanized the entire campus to fulfill a long-term vision that has brought Juniata from the status of regional gem to a spot among the best in higher education."

 --Construction of the 88,000-square-foot William J. Von Liebig Center for Science, a vibrant science building that consolidates most of the college's biology and chemistry faculty into a building with state-of-the-art labs and designed to foster collaboration among academic departments.